 Now, married guys are not my thing.
-Nor are guys who are attached (in a relationship), engaged, or in love with someone else (even if they are not attached).
+Nor are guys who are attached, engaged, or in love with someone else (even if they are not attached).
 I’m all about monogamy; guys who are involved with someone, be it legally, physically, or emotionally would automatically be out of my consideration set.
 Not only would being with such guys be against my moral code, the fact that a guy can hit on me while being with another automatically eliminates him as someone I’d ever be interested in, because I’m looking for someone with strong values of honesty.

 (To cheat would be to lie to and betray your partner, which is definitely not in line with honesty.
 And truth and authenticity are among two of my core values in life.)

 So whenever married guys hit on me or try to get oddly close with me, I would put things straight.
 I would make it clear that I’m only looking at the relationship as a friendship and/or business relationship, and there’s nothing else I’m interested in, lest they try anything funny.
 (I would love to print screen such conversations and show you but I’ve deleted all of them.)
 I rather err on the side of caution than deal with sticky messes later on.

 Being hit on by married men got me thinking about marriages.
 While I have never thought about getting married (I think about life in a sequential fashion, and I don’t see the point of thinking about marriage when I’m not even with someone I love yet), I do think that marriage is an important milestone for many people.

 I also think that in our society today, marriage continues to be synonymous with bliss, “ever after”, and the “sealing” point of one stage in life and the beginning of an issue-free life.
 Especially because most people see singlehood as a disease.